-But even if you’re not very active, you need adequate protein to maintain health, muscle mass, strength, and it’s good for keeping you full throughout the day.
+But even if you’re not very active, you need adequate protein to maintain health, lean muscle mass, strength, and it’s good for keeping you full throughout the day.

 If you have any questions about the information in this article or anything else, leave your comments below.

 1. Noakes, Manny (2008).
 The role of protein in weight management.
 Asia Pacific Journal of Clinical Nutrition.
 17 Suppl 1: 169–171.

 2. Allowances, National Research Council (US) Subcommittee on the Tenth Edition of the Recommended Dietary (1989).
 Protein and Amino Acids.
 National Academies Press (US).